intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Standards & Conventions.md

 The compressed version of ISO 8601 is required, without semi colons and with `T` as the time designator, as shown in examples below.

 ## Timezones
-Timezones must be represented in API timestamp parameters as `UTC` time, or as `Local` time with UTC offset.
+Timezones must be represented in API parameters as `UTC` time, or as `Local` time with UTC offset.

 Local time on its own (with no offset and therefore location unspecified) is not accepted.